sjzamora86/graphql-relay-schema-generator/README.md

-# graphql-schema-generator
+# graphql-relay-schema-generator
-GraphQL Schema generator from query
+This library aims to generate a GraphQL Relay compliant schema